 - Join a vocal or instrumental performing group — band, orchestra, jazz, choirs, and more.

 - Take a beginning instrument or voice class.

 - Learn to read music and more in music fundamentals class.

 - Create music in an Electronic Music class.

 - Complete your AA Degree in Music and prepare for transfer to four-year music programs.

-- Complete your Associate Degree for Transfer (ADT) in Music (This is a new program with limited availability beginning in fall 2015.)
+- Complete your Associate Degree for Transfer (ADT) in Music (coming soon)

 De Anza Music Department classes for you!